 Additionally, individuals who are doing research on alcoholism, the benefits of AA, or other information can participate in these meetings to get the real-life experience of what the meetings entail.
 In these circumstances, however, the visitor should always state his or her reason for being there so that those in attendance can limit the information they share if they desire.

-Finding AA Group Support in Santa Cruz, Santa Clara, and Monterey Counties
+Finding AA Group meetings in Santa Cruz, Santa Clara, and Monterey Counties

 In Scotts Valley, Alcoholics Anonymous meetings can be found at the following locations during the listed days and times: